 Iran

-Our clinic in Tehran remains temporarily closed due to heavy bombing.
-In Mashhad, near the Afghan border, our teams provide medical and psychological consultations as well as screening for infectious diseases for Afghan refugees.
+In Mashhad, near the Afghan border, our teams have been providing medical and psychological consultations and screening for infectious diseases for Afghan refugees in a clinic.
 In Kerman province, MSF is the only medical organization providing direct healthcare services to Afghan refugees.
-These two clinics are still open, operating with reduced staff.
+Our clinics in Mashhad and Kerman are still open, albeit operating with reduced staff.

 Lebanon